TejasiRinait/UI-UX-Project-2/README.md

 .
 Rich Visuals: High-quality images and descriptions for each menu item.

 .
 Accessibility: Designed with accessibility in mind, including keyboard navigation and screen reader compatibility.

+ Here are some screenshots and video explanation showcasing different parts of the menu interface.